WSSP: WEMP

 In 1955, Poller sold the 1250 AM license to the owners of WEMP (1340 AM).
 The new owners moved the WEMP call sign to 1250 kHz; the station at 1340 AM, under new ownership, became WRIT and today is WJOI.

 Over the years, WEMP aired a variety of formats, including Top 40, Country music and adult contemporary.
 In January 1984, WEMP switched to oldies, featuring personalities such as John Gardner, Dick Alpert and Ernie Bottom.
 During the 1990s, WEMP ran Westwood One's syndicated oldies format with Gardner doing a local show in morning drive time.
-In August 1998, WEMP switched its format to brokered Christian talk and teaching.
+In August 1998, WEMP switched its format to brokered Christian talk and teaching after airing a Green Bay Packers game.

 Sports radio

 Leading up to New Year's Day 2005, WEMP began stunting with a loop of Bobby Bare's "Drop Kick Me Jesus Through The Goalposts of Life".
 The novelty song made reference to both religion (the old format) and football (previewing a new format).

 AM 1250 became an all-sports station on January 1, 2005.
 The new call sign, WSSP, stood for "Wisconsin Sports".
 Longtime Milwaukee broadcaster Chuck Garbedian anchored the morning show with Chicago native Johnny Vonn.
 Veteran sports talk show host Peter Brown was tabbed to do afternoon drive.

 In late 2006, the sports station underwent a period of change.
 Program director Chip Ramsey, who had been with WSSP since it signed on in the sports format, was fired on August 9, 2006.
 He was replaced by Ryan Maguire, who directed a series of moves soon after.
 Weekday afternoon talk show host Peter Brown was fired on December 7, 2006.
 Mid-day hosts Cliff Saunders and Gary Ellerson were moved into Brown's slot.
 Morning show host Chuck Garbedian was let go in early January 2007.
 He was replaced by former WTMJ and Sporting News Radio personality Doug Russell, a Milwaukee native.

 In 2006, WSSP acquired the rights to University of Wisconsin–Madison hockey games and coaches shows.
 Mike Wickett, who worked closely with Maguire when both were on the air at WTKA in Ann Arbor, Michigan, was hired to co-host mornings with Russell.
 Steve Fifer was tabbed to host the 9-11 a.m. shift.

 In June 2007, the station acquired the rights to Milwaukee Admirals hockey, taking them away from cross-town rival WAUK.
 The contract ran up until the 2017-18 AHL season, when WOKY "The Big 920" acquired the rights.

 The station modified its lineup in September 2008 using existing hosts in new positions.
 Cliff Saunders was moved into the morning slot after Doug Russell and Mike Wickett.
 Gary Ellerson stayed in the afternoon drive slot where he is joined by Josh Vernier and former morning host Steve Fifer as part of the "Big Show".
 In October 2008, Saunders was replaced by the nationally syndicated Dan Patrick Show.